foreverlibrary/forever-library-contract-drafts/README.md

 Immutable metadata - tokens are meant to be a permanent statement.
 Future edits should be done with newly minted tokens, burning previous immutable tokens.
 Optimzed for provenance - helping artists establish a future proof onchain provenance trail is a key goal of Forever Library.

+This contract features an external rendering toggle as well, which can be utilized for minting code-based work.

 All feedback and suggestions are welcome and encouraged!

 Follow Forever Library on Twitter/X - https://x.com/forever_library